alicht/DOM-manipulation/DOM/part3.md

 document.getElementById();
 ```

 In order to be accessed by ID, the HTML element must have an id attribute.
-We have a div element with an ID of demo.
+We have a `div element` with an `id` of `demo`.

 ``` html
 <div id="demo">Access me by ID</div>
 ```

-In the Console, let's get the element and assign it to the demoId variable.
+In the console, let's get the element and assign it to a `demoId` variable.

 ``` javascript
 const demoId = document.getElementById('demo');